keu/docs/astro/cloud-ide/quickstart.md

 ## Step 3: Create a Python cell

 Cells are the building blocks for pipelines.
-Cells can be created with either Python or SQL code.
+They can complete a unit of work, such as a Python function or SQL query, or they can define assets for use throughout your pipeline.
 For this quickstart, you'll write a Python cell named `hello_world`.

 1. In the **Pipeline** list, click the name of the pipeline you created in step 2.
 2. Click **Add Cell** and select **Python**.
-A new cell named `cell_1` appears.
+A new cell named `python_1` appears.
 3. Click the cell's name and rename the cell `hello_world`.
-4. Click the editing window where it says `# Write your code here…`, then replace that line with the following code:
+4. Add the following code to the cell:

    ```python
    return "Hello, world!"